zhdkirill/devops-test-task/app/README.md

 * `ERVCP_DB_PORT` - Redis port
 * `ERVCP_DB_PW` - Redis password

-## Running
+## Building and running

-Simply type:
+To build the application, run:

-    go run main.go
+    go build

+This will create binary `ervcp` that you can run:

+    ervcp

-in your terminal, then open the app in your browser.
-By default, it'll run on http://localhost:8080.
+By default, ERVCP run on http://localhost:8080.

 ## Credits